-To compare the test sample to its speaker model, for the non parametric model, we compute a similarity measurement.
+To compare the test sample to its speaker model, for the non parameter model, we compute the similarity measurement.
 We study both, the Euclidean and Kullback-Leibler(KL) distances.
-The Euclidean distance is calculated as defined in the previous section.
+The Euclidean is calculated as defined in the previous section.

-Kullback-Leibler distance (relative entropy) is the measure of the distance between two distributions [5, 7, 19], in this case between the $F_0$ distributions of the model and the unknown speaker.
-The Kullback-Leibler distance of two distributions $p_k$ and $q_k$ is defined as:
+Kullback-Leibler distance (relative entropy) is the measure of the distance between two distributions [5, 7, 19], in this case between the F_0 distributions of the model and the unknown speaker.
+The Kullback-Leibler distance of two distributions p_k and q_k is defined as:

-$$d(\mathbf{p},\mathbf{q}) = \sum{k} p_k \log \frac{p_k}{q_k},\tag{5.6}$$ where $p_k$ and $q_k$ are the density functions for their respective distributions.
-In general, $d(p,q) \neq d(q,p)$ .
+$$d(p,q) = \sum{k} p_k \log \frac{p_k}{q_k}, \tag{5.6}$$

+where p_k and q_k are the density functions for their respective distributions.
+In general, $d(p,q) \neq d(q,p)$.
 The Euclidean distance represents a metric between the vectors, while Kullback-Leibler is a distance between the probability functions.

-For the shape of the distribution, the result of the classification phase are the measurements obtained by the Euclidean and Kullback-Leibler distances between the $F_0$ histograms for the test and the model of the training samples for all speakers.
-A smaller distance suggest the speaker's sample is closer to the model speaker.
+For the shape of the distribution, the result of the classification phase are the measurements obtained by the Euclidean and Kullback-Leibler distances between the F_0 histograms for the test and the model of the training samples for all speakers.
+A small distance suggest the speaker's sample is closer to the model speaker.